Labels are a great way of organizing your QR codes and make it easier to search, filter, and analyze your codes.

-Select the codes that you want to apply the label to by checking off the boxes next to the codes in the main list view.
+Select the codes to which you want to apply the label to by checking off the boxes next to the codes in the main list view.

-Step 2: Add Your Labels to Existing Codes
+Step 2 a): Add Your Labels to Existing Codes

 Once you've selected your codes, click "Label" at the top of the list view.
 This will show you all of your existing labels and allow you to create new ones.